codeme254/Blogit-Requirements/README.md

     - profile link
     - A friendly message in the header e.g _welcome back john_
 - [Required feature] a small landing page.
+- [Required feature] Protected routes/pages, some pages should only be accessible to logged in users.
 - [Optional feature]: allow users to upload profile pictures.

+## API Endpoints
+- `POST /api/auth/register`: register a user
+- `POST /api/auth/login`: login a user
+- `POST /api/auth/logout`: logout a user

+- `GET /api/blogs`: get all blogs
+- `POST /api/blogs`: create a blog.
+- `GET /api/blogs/:blogId`: get a specific blog.
+- `PATCH /api/blogs/:blogId`: update a blog.
+- `DELETE /api/blogs/:blogId`: delete a blog
+- `PATCH /api/user`: update user's primary information.
+- `PATCH /api/user/password`: update user's password.
+- `GET /api/user/blogs`: get all blogs belonging to a specific user.

+NOTE: Don't show deleted blogs on a user's profile, only show the blogs that have not been deleted.